The HERMES Recoil Detector: Detector Design Overview

 \subsection{Design Requirements}

-When using the forward spectrometer alone, exclusivity can only be established for a sample of data due to its limited energy and position resolutions.
+When using the forward spectrometer alone, exclusivity can only be established for an event sample on a statistical basis due to its limited energy and position resolutions.
 The purpose of the RD was to provide the necessary information to establish exclusivity on an event-by-event basis and hence reduce the non-exclusive background to below $1\%$.

 The overall design requirements on the RD were defined by the kinematics and type of particles involved in the exclusive reactions of interest and by the expected background processes.
 The dominant background contribution in the case of DVCS originates from the associated production.
 Events with higher-mass resonances can be removed by an invariant mass constraint.
 The particle types to be detected were therefore protons, pions and photons from $\pi^0$ decay.